stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      scanning schedule in default mode.

   2. Ignore the notification, in which case the system works exactly as before.
+(One reason to do this may be a rate limit, see
+     {{security}}.)

-If the parent implements the first option, the convergence time (time between publication of a new CDS and propagation of the resulting DS) will decrease significantly, thereby providing improved service to the child zone.
+If the parent implements the first option, the convergence time (time between publication of a new CDS/CDNSKEY record in the child and propagation of the resulting DS) will decrease significantly, thereby providing improved service to the child zone.

 If the parent, in addition to scheduling an immediate check for the child zone of the notification, also choses to modify the scanning